moqiguzhu/StanfordAlgorithms/README.md

 ### Single Path Shortest Path
 Generally speaking, there are two algorithms to solve Single Source Shortest Path problem(SSSP), they are Dijkstra algorithm and Bellman-Ford algorithm.

 - Dijkstra algorithm is much similar to Prim's MST algorithm, both need a heap to boost.
 The time complexity of Dijkstra algorithm is **nlogn+m**.
-Dijkstra algorithm suppose that there is no negative cycle in the graph, in those cases SSSP problem is undefined.
+Dijkstra algorithm suppose that there is no negative edge in the graph.
 Dijkstra's algorithm is indispensable for Johnson's algorithm.
 For more detailed information, please refer to [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)

 - Different from Dijkstra's algorithm, Bellman and Ford proposed a new DP based algorithm to solve SSSP problem.
 There are two advantages when compared with Dijkstra algorithm.
 One is that Bellman-Ford algorithm is easier to understand and implement, the other is that Bellman-Ford algorithm can detect whether existing a negative cycle in a graph while Dijkstra's algorithm can not.
 Unfortunately, the time complexity of Bellman-Ford algorithm is **mn**.
 The test result on **Dijkstra.txt** shows that Dijkstra's algorithm is about 10 times faster than Bellman-Ford algorithm.
 For more detailed information, please refer to [Bellman-Forman](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm)

 ### All Pairs Shortest Path
-Generally speaking, there are algorithms to solve All Pairs Shortest Path problem, they are Floyd-Warshall and Johnson algorithms.
+Generally speaking, there are two algorithms to solve All Pairs Shortest Path problem, they are Floyd-Warshall and Johnson algorithms.

-- Floyd-Warshall algorithm is a DP based problem which has a **$n^3$** time complexity.
+- Floyd-Warshall algorithm is a DP based problem which has a **n^3** time complexity.
 The advantage of Floyd-Warshall is easy to understand and implement.

 - Compared with Floyd-Warshall algorithm, Johnson's algorithm has a smaller asympotic time complexity, it's **n^2logn+mn**.
 It is quite a complicated algorithm and hard to implement.
 Although it has a smaller asympotic time complexity over Floyd-Warshall algorithm, the test result on **apsp3.txt** shows that it is much slower than Floyd-Warshall algorithm.

 ### Strong Connected Components
 Strong Connected Components is an application of DFS.
-It is can be with recursive or without recursive.
+It is can be recursive or iterative.
 Recursive implementation will consume so much memory space but easy to implement.
-No recursive implementation will save a lot space and time, however, it is hard to implement and debug.
+Iterative implementation will save a lot space and time, however, it is hard to implement and debug.

 ### Travelling Salesman Problem
 - TSP is to find the shortest Hanmilton cycle given some cities and distances between them.
 This is a NPC problem.
 There is a Dynamic Programming algorithm which can always find the optimal answer, however, time complexity is **n^22^n**.

+- A greedy strategy has been adopted to build initial valid Hamilton cycle, then two algorithms called **2-opt** and **3-opt** have been used to improve initial cycle.
+Experiment shows that this kind of stratey can work quite well when graph is not so much big.

 - More real TSP data, please refer to [National_TSP](http://www.math.uwaterloo.ca/tsp/world/countries.html)